hainayanda/Draftsman/README.md

     .apply()
 ```

-there are two method to end drafting constraints which can be called from both any `UIView` or `UIViewController`:
+there are two methods to end drafting constraints which can be called from both any `UIView` or `UIViewController`:

 - `func apply() -> [NSLayoutConstraint]`
 - `func build() -> [NSLayoutConstraint]`

-the difference between the two is `apply` will activate the constraints but `build` will only create constraints without activating it.
+the difference between the two is `apply` will activate the constraints but `build` will only create constraints without activating them.
 Apply return value is discardable so it's optional for you to use the created `NSLayoutConstraint` or not.

-You could always create a `UIViewController` or `UIView` and implements `Drafted` protocol, and call `applyDraft()` whenever you want the viewDraft to be applied:
+You could always create a `UIViewController` or `UIView` and implement the `Drafted` protocol, and call `applyDraft()` whenever you want the viewDraft to be applied:

 ```swift
 import Draftsman